Last Updated on April 19, 2021 by Gaia Zol

 The Bimota Name

-The Bimota name was from its founder’s initials; Bianchi, Morri and Tamburini.
+The Bimota name came from its founder’s initials; Bianchi, Morri and Tamburini.
 However, it was the enthusiasm and engineering excellence of Massimo Tamburini that carried the Company to success.
 In the 1970s, Bimota produced racing frames that caught the attention of serious bike racers.
-Frames such as the YB1, YB2, YB3 and HDB1, HDB2 and SB1, were of superior quality and the perception of what a racing bike should be was changed forever.
+Frames such as the YB1, YB2, YB3 and HDB1, HDB2 and SB1, were of superior quality.

-Bimota discovered a new market niche in 1977.
+Bimota discovered a new niche in 1977.
 The Company began to produce exclusive high performance bikes.
-Some of these bikes were sold in the form of kits.
 However, the development of the KB1, that is legendary today, marked the point where Bimota began the journey to commercial success.

-The small Bimota factory located in Rimini was very successful during the 1980s, as was the Company’s record at the track.
-Bimota also began to produce dream machines for the open road and streets during this time.
+The small Bimota factory in Rimini was successful during the 1980s.
+So was the Company’s record at the track.

 Tamburini Leaves Bimota

 In 1983, Massimo Tamburini left Bimota.
-A talented young engineer by the name of Frederico Martini filled his position.
-Martini had worked with Ducati and brought with him a wealth of experience that allowed him to take Bimota to new heights.
-He led the Company to develop, produce and use basic concepts that he had developed at Ducati.
-These were used at Bimota during the 1990s.
+A talented young engineer by the name of Frederico Martini took over.
+Martini had worked with Ducati and brought with him a wealth of experience.
+He led the Company to develop, produce, and use basic concepts that he had developed at Ducati.

 Bimota’s 25th Anniversary